comp-strat/web_scraping/url_scraping/README.md

 Running the scraper will create a log 'dataURL_scraping_{datetime}.log'.
 This will provide updates on progress during the processing of each school entry, in addition to the use of the 'tqdm' module in the main script for providing progress in the terminal.
 (More info on 'tqdm' here: https://tqdm.github.io)

-'source_file' should contain the columns: "SCH_NAME" (school name), "ADDRESSES", "NCESSCH" (school ID).

 After completion of the script, 'raw_output_file' contains the following columns: "SCH_NAME", "ADDRESSES", "NCESSCH", "URL", and "QUERY_RANKING".

 ### Running the URL scraper
+1. Make sure that 'source_file' contains the columns: "SCH_NAME" (school name), "ADDRESSES", and "NCESSCH" (school ID).

-1. Replace the filepath strings currently in the variables 'source_file' AND 'raw_output_file' -- i.e. data/[SOME SOURCE FILE].
+2. Replace the filepath strings currently in the variables 'source_file' AND 'raw_output_file' -- i.e. data/[SOME SOURCE FILE].

-2. Run the following command `python3 scraping_URLs.py` from the url_scraping directory.
+3. Run the following command `python3 scraping_URLs.py` from the url_scraping directory.

 ### For each school in 'source_file':
 We create a search using the Google Search package and the string 'search_terms' ("SCH_NAME" + "ADDRESSES" for the school entry) as input.
 This search produces 20 potential URLs from Google to iterate through.
 The scraper will check if the current URL can be found in 'data/bad_sites.csv'; if so, the scraper skips to the next URL and we increase the value for the school entry's "QUERY_RANKING" by 1.